 If the sheer amount of information available overwhelms you, Rupert recommends that you seek help from a trusted financial planner or a life coach.
 (Similarly, people looking to lose weight join a group like Weight Watchers International (WTW) or hire a personal trainer to help them).

-We are collecting a lot of data about our lives.
+We are collecting information and a lot of data about our lives.
 Whether it is how many steps we take, how well we sleep at night, or how closely we are following our family’s monthly budget, you should scrutinize and act on the data you collect.

 Do you collect a lot of data that you don’t use?
-How do you transition from simply collecting the information to acting on it?
+How do you transition from simply collecting information to acting on it?

 This article was first featured on AOL Daily Finance and has been reprinted with permission.